Bills of mortality

-Bills of mortality were the weekly mortality statistics in London, designed to monitor burials from 1592 to 1595 and then continuously from 1603.
+Bills of mortality were the weekly mortality statistics in London, designed to monitor burials from 1527 and became weekly in 1592, and continuously from 1603.
 The responsibility to produce the statistics was chartered in 1611 to the Worshipful Company of Parish Clerks.
 The bills covered an area that started to expand as London grew from the City of London, before reaching its maximum extent in 1636.
 New parishes were then only added where ancient parishes within the area were divided.
 Factors such as the use of suburban cemeteries outside the area, the exemption of extra-parochial places within the area, the wider growth of the metropolis, and that they recorded burials rather than deaths, rendered their data incomplete.
 Production of the bills went into decline from 1819 as parishes ceased to provide returns, with the last surviving weekly bill dating from 1858.
 They were superseded by the weekly returns of the Registrar General from 1840, taking in further parishes until 1847.
 This area became the district of the Metropolitan Board of Works in 1855, the County of London in 1889 and Inner London in 1965.

 History

-Bills were produced intermittently in the several parishes of the City of London during outbreaks of plague.
+The bills were produced intermittently in the several parishes of the City of London during outbreaks of plague.
 The first Bill is believed to date from November 1532.
 The first regular weekly collection and publishing of the number of burials in the parishes of London began on 21 December 1592 and continued until 18 December 1595.
 The practice was abandoned and then revived on 21 December 1603 when there was another outbreak of plague.
-In 1611 the duty to produce the Bills was imposed on the members of the Worshipful Company of Parish Clerks by a charter granted by James I. Annual returns were made on 21 December (the feast of St Thomas), to coincide with the city calendar.
+In 1611 the duty to produce the bills was imposed on the members of the Worshipful Company of Parish Clerks by a charter granted by James I. Annual returns were made on 21 December (the feast of St Thomas), to coincide with the city calendar.
 New charters were granted by Charles I in 1636 and 1639.
-The Bills covered 129 parishes at the granting of the 1639 charter.
+The bills covered 129 parishes at the granting of the 1639 charter.

-By 1570 the Bills included baptisms; in 1629 the cause of death was given, and in the early 18th century the age at death.
+By 1570, the bills included baptisms; in 1629 the cause of death was given, and in December 1727 the age at death.

-In 1632, the Clerks were asked to identify five different infectious diseases caused by human-to-human transmission: TB, Small Pox, Measles, French Pox, and Plague.
+In 1632, the Clerks were asked to identify five different infectious diseases caused by human-to-human transmission: tuberculosis, smallpox, measles, French pox, and plague.

 In 1819 the bills ceased to be published under the authority of the Corporation of London, coming directly from the Worshipful Company of Parish Clerks.
 The clerk of St George Hanover Square ceased to provide returns from 1823.
 From then until 1858 the practice of producing bills of mortality was in decline, as parishes ceased to provide returns to the Worshipful Company of Parish Clerks.
 The last surviving bill of mortality is believed to be from 28 September 1858.